DonsWayo/axum-inertia-mvc/README.md

-# Axum Inertia MVC with Background Worker
+# RustGenie - Full-Stack Rust Application

 A modern Rust monorepo that combines Axum for API development with a background job processing system using graphile_worker.